infinitered/ignite/docs/Components-Switch.md

 ### `value`

-The `value` prop is a boolean that determines whether the switch is on or off.
+The `value` prop is an optional boolean that determines whether the switch is on or off.
+Note that while not strictly required, the switch will default to the off state if this prop is not provided.

 ```tsx
 <Switch value={true} />